genisott/pysambar/README.md

 # pySAMBAR #
 ## Subtyping Agglomerated Mutations By Annotation Relations ##

-This package is the python implementation of the R SAMBAR package in https://github.com/mararie/SAMBAR.
+This package is the python implementation of the SAMBAR method as implemented in the R https://github.com/mararie/SAMBAR.
 This package uses the python libraries numpy, pandas, networkx and scipy.

 The easiest way to install pySAMBAR is by the following procedure using pip: